No. 5 Tennessee has chance to accomplish several milestones

 A second straight SEC championship would strengthen Tennessee’s case for a No. 1 seed in the NCAA Tournament as the Vols continue chasing that elusive Final Four appearance.
 Tennessee is fourth in the NET rankings.

-Tennessee’s highest NCAA Tournament seeding was a No. 2 seed in 2008, when the Vols ended up losing to Louisville in a regional semifinal.
+Tennessee’s highest NCAA Tournament seeding was a No. 2 seed in 2006 and 2008.
 Tennessee earned a No. 3 seed last year and lost to Loyola-Chicago in the second round.

 The closest Tennessee has come to a Final Four was in 2010, when the sixth-seeded Vols reached a regional final before losing 70-69 to Michigan State.